Individual DAREBEE workouts are sorted by type and focus as well as difficulty. Use the filter at the top of the

-Select workouts for “high burn” or “HIIT” to get workouts more suitable for weight loss, slimming down and toning up.
+Select workouts for “cardio” or “HIIT” to get workouts more suitable for weight loss, slimming down and toning up.

 Select “strength” option to get workouts more suitable for muscle building and muscle definition.

 All DAREBEE workouts are designed for all genders, regardless of illustrations.
 There is no difference in difficulty or approach in routines with different illustrations in them.